 After dinner, you may still feel like taking a walk through the city.
 If you rely on public transportation for the ride to the hotel, keep in mind that the subway operates until 11:30 pm on weekdays and until 1:30 on weekends.
 The buses usually leave until midnight.
 After that, there is a network of night bus lines that does not cover the whole city.

 Rome is a liveable and very green city.
 Rome is criss-crossed by green spaces and parks, and there are many opportunities to do sports.
-We inform you about Jogging in Rome and City walks in Rome.
+I inform you about Jogging in Rome and City walks in Rome.
 The center of Rome is not so big and if you are on good terms you can hike around the center and the archaeological area around the Coliseum.
 There are also beautiful cycling routes in Rome.

-Our proposals for the morning and the afternoon’s suggestions are compatible and you can combine any itinerary in the morning with each proposal for the afternoon.
+My proposals for the morning and the afternoon’s suggestions are compatible and you can combine any itinerary in the morning with each proposal for the afternoon.

 You will also find information on how best to reach the starting point in the afternoon.